GeoNode/geonode-importer/README.md

 A GeoNode 4.0 app that implements a brand new upload/import flow.
 The logic which adapts to different file types is modular.
 The implemented file type handlers so far are:
-- GeoPackage
+- GeoPackage - Vector
-- GeoJSON
+- GeoJSON - Vector
-- Shapefiles
+- Shapefiles - Vector
-- KML
+- KML - Vector
+- GeoTiff - Raster

 ## System dependencies